 Learning experiences in Kairos are built around an invitation for you to explore some aspect of your vocation, Christian thought and practice, or the human experience.
 You have the opportunity to progress through these learning experiences in the way that is most helpful to you in your context and vocation.
 You also have the opportunity to work with faculty members to create entirely new or customized learning experiences that help you develop vocational excellence and expertise.
 Learn more about customized learning here.

-Many students count the small group reflection sessions as a highlight of their time in Kairos.
-As a key part of the Kairos journey, these sessions are required for most programs.
+Many students count the small group Reflection in Community Sessions as a highlight of their time in Kairos.
+As a key part of the Kairos journey, these sessions are required for several programs.
 They include peer-to-peer dialogue around real-life situations.

 Ready to move forward?
 Here are a few things you’ll need to get started (more details in the catalog).